Support & Consultation for Independent Living

-Support & Consultation for Independent Living (SCIL) is a community mental health occupational therapy program provided by Community Therapy Services
+Support & Consultation for Independent Living (SCIL) is a community mental health occupational therapy program provided by Community Therapy Services.

 SCIL offers recovery-oriented, client-centered rehabilitation services with a focus on successful independent community living.

-- Transition to more independent living
+- The need and/or desire to transition to more independent living

-- Housing at risk
+- Current housing at risk

-- Cognitive barriers to functioning
+- Cognitive barriers impact daily functioning

 - Assessment of capacity to manage finances